 8. In general, medications used on psychiatric patients should be reviewed extensively, particularly when they are used on children, some of very young age.
 Too many side effects and adverse consequences have occurred due to these medications.
 Investigations should be made as to the extent to which violent behaviour, including public shootings, are the result of psychiatric medications themselves, rather than the result of insufficient medication and psychiatric treatment.

 9. Institutions should become more open to families, with programs like occasional overnight stays, volunteer participation, joint activities, etc. so that they are not isolated.
-By the same token, a patient put on a non-elopement ward should be go through step-down, and not released immediately back to the public without a sufficient caregiving plan.
+By the same token, a patient put on a non-elopement ward should have to go through step-down, and should not released immediately back to the public without a sufficient caregiving plan merely because medications have stabilized him within a day or two.

 There may be other ideas for reform, but the objective is clear: the pendulum has to swing back from the extreme it went to when civil rights activists and concerned citizens rightfully sought to close down Willowbrook and similar abusive institutions, but then were unable to ensure that the mentally ill got adequate care in the next 25 years after this period-- leading to subway pushings and school shootings.
 That's where we are now.